Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 If you engage our office, we will start from the ISA’s published list and tailor the documentation to your situation to maximize the likelihood of approval.

-Documents for HSP (i) “Certificate of Eligibility” Application
+Documents for HSP(i)(a) “Certificate of Eligibility” Application

 -